OpenBMB/BMInf/README.md

 ## Quick Start

-Here we provide a esay script for using BMInference.
+Here we provide a simple script for using BMInference.

 Firstly, import a model from the model base (e.g. CPM1, CPM2, EVA2).
 ```python